 7. Start a Themed Double Exposure Project

-Though this requires much more commitment than the other ideas, it’s guaranteed to inspire and excite you.
-Think of a photo series based on a specific theme, be it plants, architecture, family, a season, and so on, and take photos inspired by it.
+Think of a photo series based on a specific theme.
+This can be plants, architecture, family, a season, and so on.

-Don’t choose something that’s too advanced, however.
-Challenging yourself too much will quickly discourage you.
-Instead, find a theme that speaks to you and gives you the perfect amount of obstacles to overcome.
+Don’t choose something too advanced.
+Challenging yourself too much will discourage you.
+Instead, find a theme that speaks to you and gives you the perfect level of challenges.

-What if you worked with silhouettes only?
-It would give you a fun and doable challenge, let alone an opportunity to show very creative sides of yourself.
+Many double exposure photographers choose to work with silhouettes.
+But what if you worked with silhouettes only?
+It would give you a fun and doable challenge.
+And an opportunity to show your creative side.

-Use silhouettes of yourself, other people, random objects, and anything else that catches your eye to create unique works of art.
+Try silhouettes of yourself, other people, or random objects.
+Anything else that catches your eye can create unique composite images.

-If you’re feeling lost, elated, disappointed, determined, etc., express yourself through a self-portrait double exposure.
-When I create emotional double exposures, I tend to combine portraits with photos of nature that speak to me.
+Try a self-portrait double exposure.
+Sometimes I create emotional double exposures.
+I tend to combine portraits with photos of nature that speak to me.

-Feeling lost reminds me of lonely roads, while joy makes me think about fields in the summer.
-You may have completely different associations with these emotions, which is exactly why you must express yourself!
+Feeling lost reminds me of lonely roads, while joy makes me think about the summer.
+You may have completely different associations with these emotions.
+This is exactly why you should experiment!

 10. Merge Two Photos of the Same Person